bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 .. _userguide_styling_using_palettes:

-Using Palettes
+Using palettes
 --------------

-Palettes are sequences (lists or tuples) of RGB(A) hex strings that define a colormap and can be set as the ``color`` attribute of many plot objects from ``bokeh.plotting``.
-Bokeh offers many of the standard Brewer palettes, which can be imported from the ``bokeh.palettes`` module.
-For example, importing “Spectral6” gives a six element list of RGB(A) hex strings from the Brewer “Spectral” colormap.
+Palettes are sequences of RGB(A) hex strings that define a colormap.
+The sequences you use for defining colormaps can be either lists or tuples.
+Once you have created a colormap, you can use it with the ``color`` attribute of many plot objects from ``bokeh.plotting``.

+Bokeh includes several pre-defined palettes, such as the standard Brewer palettes.
+To use one of those pre-defined palettes, import it from the ``bokeh.palettes`` module.
+When you import "Spectral6", for example, Bokeh gives you access to a six element list of RGB(A) hex strings from the Brewer "Spectral" colormap:

 .. code-block:: python